fraser-lab/fraser-lab.github.io/methods/index.md

 **FINAL PRESENTATIONS: Mon Dec 16**

+- 1:00-1:20   Bjorkman
+- 1:25-1:45   Franklin
+- 1:50-2:10   Hodgkin
+- 2:15-2:35   Low
+- 2:40-3:00   Yonath

 Please be on time and wait outside the teaching lab before your presentation.
 The presentations will be stopped after 15 min and questions will be for 5 minutes.
-Please email your presentations (use a filename that includes your team number!) to [James Fraser](mailto:jfraser@fraserlab.com) by 12:30PM on Monday Dec 16th.
+Please email your presentations (google slides, ppt or keynote are fine - use a filename that includes your team name!) to [James Fraser](mailto:jfraser@fraserlab.com) by 12:30PM on Monday Dec 16th.